openshift/enhancements/enhancements/testing/improved-platform-tests.md

 As mentioned in [risks section](#risks-and-mitigations), upgrade tests are relying on the vendored code only, it would be reasonable to address this issue in the long, to run the upgrade tests in a similar fashion as the other tests.

+Re-evaluate [goal #4](#goals) which explicitly requires providing a fallback for kubernetes vendored tests.
+Currently, at least Microshift requires us to have the kubernetes tests vendored since they don't provide release image from which we can extract the kubernetes test binaries.

 ### Test Plan